 The state-of-the-art closed-loop process for recycling lead batteries that ensures lead batteries’ high rate of recycling has been recognized by the World Economic Forum and MIT’s Center for Transportation and Logistics as the world’s most successful example of a circular economy.

 During the recycling process, the battery is broken down into its primary components: lead, plastic and acid, which are separated for reuse.
 The lead from spent batteries is melted, refined and poured into molds to create ingots (lead bricks) used to build new batteries.
 The plastic cover and case of a spent lead battery are crushed, cleaned, melted and formed into pellets to make new battery covers and cases.
 Spent acid is either recycled and reused in batteries, neutralized into water or converted into sodium sulfate, an odorless powder used in laundry detergents, textiles and glass.

 After the recycling process is complete, materials are ready for reuse.
-Every new lead battery is comprised of over 80% recycled material and the lead from these batteries can be infinitely recycled with no loss of performance.
+On average, a new lead battery is comprised of over 80% recycled material and the lead from these batteries can be infinitely recycled with no loss of performance.
 That, coupled with a recycling rate of nearly 100%, greatly reduces the use of virgin materials, a key goal of the circular economy, which reduces energy and greenhouse gas emissions.

 A steady supply of recycled lead battery components allows lead battery manufacturers to use safe, sustainable practices to make new batteries.
 A nation-wide infrastructure, high recycling awareness and the economic value inherent in lead battery components ensures consumers and industries return spent lead batteries to the collection system which in turn supplies manufacturers with a reliable stream of materials for reuse.